-Once your infusion has reached its peak flavor, you need to remove the flavoring ingredients.
+Once your infusion has reached its peak flavor, you need to remove the flavoring ingredients to stop it from developing further.
 Use a fine mesh strainer lined with cheesecloth or a paper coffee filter to strain the liquor into another clean jar or bowl.

 You can return the infusion to its original jar or bottle if you like, just make sure to clean it thoroughly first.
 Store the finished infusion as you would any other liquor.
 Because this is a straight flavor infusion and you're not adding sugars or other ingredients as you would in a homemade liqueur, it will have the same shelf life as the original liquor.